 Measuring flow and water usage is critical to managing water resources.
 This session explores the appropriate use of flow sensors.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.

 Basics of Filtering (2011)

 This session provides an overview of the many types of filters available, as more projects use alternate water supplies for landscape irrigation.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.

 Catchment Systems for Alternate Water Sources (2012)